 - scab formation as ulcers and blisters heal

-There’s some variation in where men and women typically see the signs:
+There’s some variation in where people typically see the signs:

-- Women experience irritation in their vagina, on their external genitalia, or on their cervix.
+- People with a vagina can experience irritation in their vagina, on their external genitalia, or on their cervix.

-- Men tend to develop sores on their thighs, penis, scrotum, or urethra.
+- People with a penis tend to develop sores on their thighs, penis, scrotum, or urethra.

-- Women and men may find herpes on their buttocks, anus, or mouth.
+- Individuals may find herpes on their buttocks, anus, or mouth.

 Other risk factors for psoriasis can include: